Skip to Main Content

 From late spring through early autumn, the outdoor terrace on the riverbank becomes the reason to book well ahead.
 Dining beside the Meschio with the mill structure behind you is the fuller expression of what Le Macine is offering: a meal whose physical context and culinary content are in coherent dialogue.
 The Google rating of 4.5 across more than 1,200 reviews suggests that guests consistently register this coherence, which is a more reliable signal than a smaller sample would provide.

 Giuseppe's management of the front-of-house sets the register for the experience.
 In northern Italian regional restaurants of this type, the quality of service tends to reflect the kitchen's values: attentive, knowledgeable about the provenance of ingredients, and professional without the formal distance that characterises higher price tiers.
-The warmth described in Michelin's own note on the restaurant is consistent with the broader character of hospitality in this part of the Veneto, where family-operated rooms tend to treat the guest's comfort as a structural rather than decorative concern.
+The warmth of the service is consistent with the broader character of hospitality in this part of the Veneto, where family-operated rooms tend to treat the guest's comfort as a structural rather than decorative concern.

 Planning Your Visit